 .

 The difference between EVI and NDVI is that EVI corrects for distortions in the red light caused by air particles and ground cover below vegetation.
-Both of these products were acquired directly from NASA as Terra MODIS level 3 data.
-These rasters were gathered at a 1km resolution for January 2000- January 2016 and downloaded using the Giovanni data portal.
+Both of these products were acquired directly from NASA as Terra MODIS level 3 products.
+These datasets were gathered at a 1km spatial resolution for January 2000- January 2016 and downloaded using the Giovanni data portal.

-Global forest change data were acquired from the University of Maryland, Department of Geographical Sciences and was created by Matthew Hanson using a series of Landsat images between 2000 and 2014.
+Global Forest Change data were acquired from the University of Maryland, Department of Geographical Sciences, created by Dr. Matthew Hanson and his colleagues using a time series of Landsat images between 2000 and 2014.
 These datasets included forest loss, forest gain, and tree cover.
 These datasets have a spatial resolution of 1 arc second, or approximately 30 meters per pixel at the equator.

 Population data for Central Kalimantan, Indonesia, were acquired from NASA’s Socioeconomic Data and Applications Center (SEDAC).
-These data, stored in .ascii raster format, have a spatial resolution of 2.5 arc minutes.
-Population data for Central Kalimantan, Indonesia, were acquired from DIVA-GIS and created by Center for International Earth Science Information Network (CIESIN) with a spatial resolution of 30 arc seconds.
+These data, stored in ASCII raster format, have a spatial resolution of 2.5 arc minutes.
+Population data for Central Kalimantan, Indonesia, were acquired from DIVA-GIS and created by Center for International Earth Science Information Network (CIESIN) with a spatial resolution of 30 arc-seconds.

 Indonesia and Malaysia peatlands and Indonesia primary forest raster datasets were both acquired from Global Forest Watch.
 The Indonesia and Malaysia peatlands raster dataset was prepared by the World Resource Institute and the data were provided by the Indonesian Ministry of Agriculture in 2011.
 The Indonesia primary forest dataset was prepared by Global Forest Watch from data provided by the Indonesian Ministry of Forestry in 2012.